Samagra-Development/Doc-Generator/web/src/plugin/docs/build-plugin.md

 ### 2.2 Adding the plugin to the main system

 - Import PDFBuilder Class `from internal import PDFBuilder, PDFPlugin`
-- Import Plugin File `from GoogleDocPlugin.external import GoogleDocsSheetsPlugin`
+- Import Plugin File `from google_doc_plugin.external import GoogleDocsSheetsPlugin`

 - Add this class as plugin of PdfBuilder class and also pass config if we need any